 When you hover over a point on the Total Opens, Clicks, and Recipients graph, you will see the total number of recipients, opens, clicks, and conversion value.
 Total recipients are on the right axis, while total opens, clicks, and conversions are on the left axis.
 You will also see the send date and time, along with the list or segment the campaign was sent to if your list is filtered to All.
 This view allows you to see how your list is growing over time, as well as how your open, click, and conversion rates are changing.

 - See how open, click, and conversion numbers grow with your list size

-- See which campaigns are most lucrative by looking at your conversion value
+- See which campaigns are the most lucrative by looking at your conversion value

 Spam and Bounce Rates

 When you hover over a point on the Spam and Bounce Rates graph, you will see the total number of recipients, the spam complaint rate, and the bounce rate.
 The axis on the left corresponds with the bounce rate, while the axis on the right corresponds with the spam rate.
 These numbers should be very low and will give you insight into the quality of your list.
 Your spam rate should be lower than 0.1% and your bounce rate should be lower than 2%.

 You’ll also see the date and time the campaign was sent.

 - View this report on a per-list basis to see which lists may need cleaning